netzkolchose/django-computedfields/docs/manual.rst

 ..
 NOTE::

-    The computed field updates are guarded by transactions and get triggered by post signal handlers.
-    The database values of computed fields are always in sync between two database relevant instance actions in Python, unless a transaction error occured.
+    Computed field updates on foreign models are guarded by transactions and get triggered by a `post_save` signal handler.
+Their database values are always in sync between two database relevant model instance actions in Python, unless a transaction error occured.
+Note that this transaction guard does not include local computed fields, as they are recalculated during a normal ``save()`` call prior the foreign dependency handling.
+It is your own responsibility to apply appropriate guards over a batch of model instances.
+To avoid data integrity issues with bulk actions, it is a good idea, to group your actions together with `update_dependent` under a transaction.
+If you ran out of sync with your computed fields (e.g. by an exceptional path in your methods), a partial resync can be achieved by calling `update_dependent(erroneous_instance_or_queryset)` after fixing the error.
+If in doubt, do a full resync with the managment command `updatedata`.

 On ORM level all updates are turned into querysets filtering on dependent computed fields models in ``update_dependent``.
 A dependency like ``['a.b.c', [...]]`` on a computed fields model `X` will either